po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/03-Day/03-Day-LessonPlan.md

   npx create-react-app 00-practice-app
   ```

+* **Important**: `create-react-app` now automatically uses the latest release of React, version 18.
+Due to several conflicting packages with React version 18, follow the steps below to ensure that all activities work as intended.

+  1. Delete Package.lock.json and Node_modules from the client directory.

+  2. Downgrade `react` to 17.0.2 inside of the `package.json` file.

+  3. Downgrade `react-dom` to 17.0.2 inside of the `package.json` file.

+  4. Downgrade `@testing-library/react` to ^11.1.0 inside of the `package.json` file.

+  5. Run `npm install` to ensure that your project is now running React version 17.

 * Once your practice React app has been created, you might encounter some issues regarding conflicting versions of `eslint`.
 If this is the case, also run the following:

   ```sh